aliaksah/EMJMCMC2016/index.md

 install.packages("https://github.com/aliaksah/EMJMCMC2016/blob/master/EMJMCMC_1.4.2_binary.tar.gz?raw=true", repos = NULL, type="source")
 ```

 * Notice that some dependencies might be required.
-To install dependencies before installation of the package run (additionally, this will also load the source code for the EMJMCMC2016 package without installing it):
+To install dependencies before installation of the package run (additionally, this will  load the source code for the EMJMCMC2016 package without installing it, which might be of interest for Windows users):
 ```R
 source("https://raw.githubusercontent.com/aliaksah/EMJMCMC2016/master/R/the_mode_jumping_package4.r")
 ```